hluk/CopyQ/docs/scripting-api.rst

        copyq copy application/x-copyq-hidden 1 plain/text "This is secret"

+.. js:data:: mimeSecret

+   If set to ``1``, the clipboard contains a password or other secret (for example, copied from clipboard manager).

+   In such case, the data won't be available in the app, not even via calling ``data()`` script function.

 .. js:data:: mimeShortcut

    Application or global shortcut which activated the command.
 Value: 'application/x-copyq-shortcut'.